checkly/docs.checklyhq.com/site/content/learn/playwright/e2e/microsoft-live-login.md

     parent: "E2E examples"
 ---

-Playwright and Puppeteer also allow us to automate logging in to a Microsoft Live account.
+Playwright allows us to automate logging in to a Microsoft Live account.

 <!-- more -->